ing-bank/lion/docs/guides/how-to/create-a-custom-field.md

   tracking interaction states etc.

 > N.B.
 Make sure you never override other property getters than the one mentioned in this tutorial,
-> because those properties will loose their reactivity (they won't be considered anymore in the
+> because those properties will lose their reactivity (they won't be considered anymore in the
 > update loop of LitElement).
 > Whenever a .modelValue/.formattedValue/.serializedValue needs to be computed, use
 > [parser/formatter/serializer](../../docs/../fundamentals/systems/form/formatting-and-parsing.md)